 Air Canada has long been recognized as a company which champions equal opportunities for all qualified people.
 There are no glass ceilings here.
 Capable women with the required skills and knowledge fly high at Air Canada, working as pilots flying the most sophisticated aircraft globally, as engineers maintaining technologically advanced airplanes and systems, and in specialized, multidisciplinary airline operations.

 Women hold C-suite, executive and senior management roles across our airline.
-We are encouraging the next generation of girls and young women to pursue their aviation dreams and to consider exciting and rewarding careers in non-traditional professions, " said Arielle Meloul-Wechsler, Senior Vice President, People, Culture and Communications at Air Canada.
+We are encouraging the next generation of girls and young women to pursue their aviation dreams and to consider exciting and rewarding careers in non-traditional professions, " said Arielle Meloul-Wechsler, Executive Vice President, Chief Human Resources and Communications Officer at Air Canada.